ποΈ Architecture

 - Track async lifecycle per test

-Execution lifecycle
+π Execution lifecycle

-- Before test
+- On test suite setup

-- Initialize leak records
+- Initialize empty global leak records

 - Patch globals (timers, console, test functions)

-- Start async_hooks tracking
+- Start promise tracking

-- During test
+- During each test

 - Attribute async resources to current test